 Our compensation committee consists of Lin Cong.
 Lin Cong is the chairman of our compensation committee.
 We have determined that Lin Cong satisfies the "independence" requirements of Rule 5605(c)(2) of the Listing Rules of the Nasdaq Stock Market.
-The compensation committee assists the board of directors in reviewing and approving the compensation structure, including all forms of compensation, relating to our directors and executive officers.
+The compensation committee assists the Board in reviewing and approving the compensation structure, including all forms of compensation, relating to our directors and executive officers.
 Our chief executive officer may not be present at any committee meeting during which his compensation is deliberated.
 The compensation committee is responsible for, among other things:

-- reviewing and approving, or recommending to the board of directors for its approval, the compensation for our chief executive officer and other executive officers; - reviewing and recommending to the board of directors for determination with respect to the compensation of our nonemployee directors; - reviewing periodically and approving any incentive compensation or equity plans, programs or similar arrangements; and - · selecting compensation consultant, legal counsel or other advisers only after taking into consideration all factors relevant to that person's independence from management.
+- reviewing and approving, or recommending to the Board for its approval, the compensation for our chief executive officer and other executive officers; - reviewing and recommending to the Board for determination with respect to the compensation of our non-employee directors; - reviewing periodically and approving any incentive compensation or equity plans, programs or similar arrangements; and - selecting compensation consultant, legal counsel or other advisers only after taking into consideration all factors relevant to that person's independence from management.